quakced/Digital-History-Notebook/README.md

 - 6.2: What command did you use to publish your work?
     - Answer: git push

+- 7.1: What command did you use to retrieve your final thoughts from GitHub?
+    - Answer: git pull

 ### Final Thoughts
 In this project I learned who invented many of what I use in everyday life that I never thought, hey someone needs to invent that for me to use it.
 This assignment was very informative and I enjoyed learning some bits about all these famous people who revolutionized the tech world.